oceanobservatories/ooi-tools/elemental/README.md

 # Revision History

+* 2017-05-26 - Updated to use authentication to send commands to Elemental API.
 * 2017-02-15 - Corrected problem with 15 minute video clips being split into two parts.
 * 2017-02-09 - Added MD5 checksum
 * 2016-12-02 - Restructured video recording.
 Added 72/24 hour collects and extended short recordings from fourteen (14) to fifteen (15) minutes.